 You Have to Re-Qualify Annually

 There is an annual paperwork requirement.
 Borrowers must recertify their income and family size every year.
 If you miss the deadline, your loans will be placed in the standard repayment plan.
-If you file the recertification late, the accrued but unpaid interest will be capitalized, adding it to the loan balance.
+If you file the recertification late, the accrued but unpaid interest will be capitalized, adding to the loan balance.

 See also: How Do I Recertify for Income-Driven Repayment for Student Loans?